Hadi-Khatib/digital-content-verification/Guide.md

 - whois?? command
 - metadata http://www.sno.phy.queensu.ca/~phil/exiftool/
 You can use exiftool  http://www.sno.phy.queensu.ca/~phil/exiftool/ as an alternative to http://fotoforensics.com/ which has been featured earlier to review the exif data on a photo.
 This will give information such as the device used to take the photo, date, location, last programme used to edit the photo (if it has been edited).
 By using exiftool you won't need to upload your photo online on a cloud based service that you don't know how the deal with your data.
 Everything is done on your computer with exiftool, no 3rd party is involved.
 There are down sides into using exiftool as well.
 First it doesn't support ELA analysis, and second exiftool is a command-line application so it doesn't have graphical interface.
+The command0line is easy to use and install.

 **Confirming location**
 - YouTube API